Photo from the Strathmore Mansion in Rockville, MD

 Jan Knutson, guitarist

 In April, 2015 Jan was selected as one of six 2016 Artists in Residence for the Strathmore Music Center in Rockville, MD.
-Chosen from a large pool of candidates, Jan presented several concerts at Strathmore Mansion in April, 2016 as well as collaborated with fellow Artists in Residence in concerts throughout the year.
+Jan presented several concerts at Strathmore Mansion in April, 2016 as well as collaborated with fellow Artists in Residence in concerts throughout the year.
 In December, 2015, Jan was named the guitarist for the 2016 Jazz Band of America and performed in Indianapolis, Indiana with a select group of high school jazz musicians from across the country.
 In October, 2015 Jan won first prize in the Shenandoah Conservatory Jazz Soloist Competition and performed as a soloist with the US Army Blues.
 Jan was selected to be a member of the elite Jazz At Lincoln Center Summer Jazz Academy in Summer 2015 and 2016.
 He also attended the prestigious Eastman School of Music Summer Jazz program.
 In May of 2016 he was featured with Frank Vignola, Julian Lage, Vinny Raniolo, and Olli Soikkeli at the Capitol Theatre in Salt Lake City, Utah.
-In October 2017 Jan was a feature artist at the Richmond Folk Festival and is one of 16 musicians participating in the prestigious Acoustic Music Seminar in Savannah, Georgia in April 2018.
+In October 2017 Jan was a feature artist at the Richmond Folk Festival and was one of 16 musicians participating in the prestigious Acoustic Music Seminar in Savannah, Georgia in April 2018.

 Jan has performed at many venues in the region including Strathmore Mansion and the Kennedy Center.
 He has played with Frank Vignola, Al Caiola, and Olie Soikelli at The Cutting Room in New York City, and with Frank Vignola at Germano's in Baltimore, the Mainstay in Rock Hall, MD and the Djangoary Festival in Richmond, VA.
 In June, 2015 he joined Steve Abshire, Steve Herberman, and Bucky Pizzarelli back at the Mainstay.